 "I was at Fallside.
 And no, Gormin and I are not a thing," replied Kiraz.

 Sinys turned back to Gormin and smiled slyly.
-"Toorkman hired me under a standard Guild contract.
+"Toorkmeyn hired me under a standard Guild contract.
 They, and I, will get our money.
 It is not wise to cross the Guild.
 But let's not talk so much business."
 She deftly snagged two drinks from a passing waiter.
 "Let's go somewhere quieter—into the garden perhaps?"

 Gormin took one of the offered drinks.
 "Of course.
 Lead the way."
 Sinys smirked and led Gormin away.